What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 Management of the moderate dementia stage

 Independent living may not be advisable or possible at this stage.
 Wandering off becomes a more significant issue, so apart from increased attentiveness on the part of caregivers, consideration is often given to safety.
 Behavioral problems might be eased by ensuring the individual is comfortable, their basic needs are met, and they get sufficient rest.
 An environment perceived as safe may also lower the frequency of outbursts.
-Some seniors respond well to having a safety object, perhaps something familiar from before the onset of the disease.
+Some seniors respond well to having a safety object, perhaps a familiar object from before the onset of the disease.

-Keep appointments with the senior's primary healthcare provider so that they can monitor the effectiveness of prescribed drugs and determine when it is time for a change.
+Keep appointments with the senior's primary healthcare provider so that they can monitor the effectiveness of prescribed medications and determine when it is time for a change.
 Ensure the doctor is aware of all medication the senior is on and find out about the possible side effects of any newly prescribed medication.

 The family members who have acted as caregivers may begin to experience being overwhelmed and struggle to offer the level of care required.
 In these instances, you might consider hiring a professional to care for the individual at home or moving them to a care facility specializing in caring for someone in the latter stages of Alzheimer's disease.